hydroframe/subsettools/docs/example_notebooks/example_notebooks.md

 There are three ways to run the notebooks, as explained in more detail in the [Getting started](https://hydroframesubsettools.readthedocs.io/en/latest/getting_started.html) section.

-Each notebook can be run in `Binder`.
+Each notebook can be run in Binder.
 Click the `launch binder` button at the top of each example notebook.

-The notebooks can also be run in `Docker`.
+The notebooks can also be run in Docker.
 Follow the instructions in [Getting started](https://hydroframesubsettools.readthedocs.io/en/latest/getting_started.html) to get the `subsettools` Docker container and run the notebooks.

 Finally, the notebooks can be run on your local machine.
 Clone the `subsettools` repo or download an individual notebook from GitHub, and run the notebooks with a kernel that has the package pip-installed.
 Note that if you're running locally, in order to complete some workflows, you will also need to have ParFlow installed.
 Please refer to the [HydroFrame](https://hydroframe.org/) for help getting started with ParFlow.